 The issues of HandBrake no valid source found can trouble you with efficient ripping.
 Even if you bypass the problem with the above-mentioned troubleshooting methods, you still cannot decrypt copy-protected disc content unless you install libdvdcss on the respective device.
 Moreover, the decryption capability of libdvdcss is limited; it cannot handle newer encryption schemes.
 So, HandBrake can be a good option for ripping homemade DVDs, but you must seek a reliable option for the speedy ripping of encrypted discs.
 Here's where DVDFab DVD Ripper can be your best bet.

-DVDFab DVD Ripper can help you effortlessly rip old and newly protected DVDs while offering benefits beyond disc conversion.
+DVDFab DVD Ripper can help you rip old and newly protected DVDs while offering benefits beyond disc conversion.
 This program emerges as the perfect solution when you seek a competitive, better, and trusted HandBrake alternative.
-DVDFab can quickly rip any DVD to over 1000 media formats at a blazing 50x faster speed.
+DVDFab can quickly rip any DVD to over 1000 media formats at 50x faster speed.
 It effectively removes any kind of encryption modes from discs.
 Customization of advanced output parameters further helps seamless playback on different devices and players, including home theatre.

-- Enables batch conversion using the latest CPU and GPU technologies for speedy process
+• Enables batch conversion using the latest CPU and GPU technologies for speedy process

-- Edit the ripped content to get the desired aspect ratio, trim unwanted clips, or add a watermark/external subtitles (SRT or ASS format)
+• Edit the ripped content to get the desired aspect ratio, trim unwanted clips, or add a watermark/external subtitles (SRT or ASS format)

-Step-by-Step Guide to Ripping Encrypted DVD Using DVDFab DVD Ripper
+Steps to Ripping Encrypted DVD Using DVDFab DVD Ripper

 Step 2: Load the desired DVD into the optical drive.
 Alternatively, use the Add button to navigate the loaded disc content.
 Drag and drop them onto the primary interface to work with ISO files and folders.